chifyroy/IBM_CFC_2020_Hackathon-Exam_Evaluation_on_Air/README.md

 # IBM_CFC_2020_Hackathon-Exam_Evaluation_on_Air

-### Short Description:
+## Short Description:
-&nbsp;&nbsp;#### What's the problem?
+#### What's the problem?
-&nbsp;&nbsp;Education has been deeply disrupted with the onset and spread of COVID-19.
+Education has been deeply disrupted with the onset and spread of COVID-19.
 And while online classes and learning apps have come in, evaluating subjective exams, which are more difficult and time-consuming to score, still remains an unanswered question.
 Finding an efficient, long lasting solution to easily conduct and grade subjective exams, with minimum efforts will mark a new chapter in education.

 #### How can technology help?
 Educational institutes can conduct subjective exams through new mediums and educators can spend minimum effort in evaluating student answers.
 Helping students develop critical thinking capabilities and grading them through an unbiased approach is important as we shape the future of education.